-People admired him not only for his technical and compositional skills, but for his tremendous genius adding the Classical element to his Flamenco playing.
+People admired him not only for his technical and compositional skills but for his tremendous genius adding the Classical element to his Flamenco playing.
 He’s also said to have ‘perfect pitch.’

 Sabicas is known for his clean and virtuosic style which was loved by both foreign audiences and Flamenco purists.
-He brought Flamenco to biggest concert halls and theatres in and outside Spanish-speaking regions.
+He brought Flamenco to the biggest concert halls and theatres in and outside Spanish-speaking regions.

 Many famous Flamenco guitarists to come such as Paco de Lucia, Vicente Amigo, Tomatito, and more were influenced by his music.
 Recommended albums: La Guitarra de Sabicas, Flamenco Puro.